-- Serious illness or injury to students or immediate family member that required extended recovery time;
+- Serious illness or injury to student or immediate family member (where you had to provide care) that required extended recovery time;

-- 2. Death of an immediate family member;
+- 2. Death of an immediate family member:

-- 3. Significant trauma in students' life that impaired the students' emotional and/or physical health:
+- 3. Significant trauma in students' life that impaired the students' emotional and/or physical health;

 - 4. Withdrawal due to military service;

 - 5. Second degree or certificate;

 - 6. Change of major;

-- 7. Other unexpected circumstances beyond the control of the student For this purpose, immediate family member is defined as (parent, spouse, sibling, and child, grandparent (step or in-law respectively).
-Completed appeals should be submitted in the financial aid office, room 232B to the financial aid staff.
-The appeals will be documented in the system as
+- 7. Other unexpected circumstances beyond the control of the student

+For this purpose, immediate family member is defined as (parent, spouse, sibling, child, and grandparent (step or in-law respectively).

+Completed appeals should be submitted through a Student Success Coach.
+The appeals will be documented in the system as received, prepared, and routed to the appeals committee.